fedeoasi/file-system-tools/README.md

 # File System Tools

-A set of command line tools to help organizing a file system.
+A set of command line tools to help organize a file system.
 The main use case for this is an external hard drive or a backup folder.

 ## Workflow